dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 ### Important parts of Visual Studio

-Support for Windows Forms in Visual Studio has four important components that you'll interact with as you create an app:
+Support for Windows Forms in Visual Studio has four important components that you interact with as you create an app:

 :::image type="content" source="media/create-app-visual-studio/vs-main-window.png" alt-text="The important components of Visual Studio 2022 you should know when creating a Windows Forms project for .NET.":::

 01. Solution Explorer

-    All of your project files, code, forms, resources, will appear in this window.
+    All of your project files, code, forms, resources, appear in this window.

 02. Properties

-    This window shows property settings you can configure based on the item selected.
-For example, if you select an item from **Solution Explorer**, you'll see property settings related to the file.
-If you select an object in the **Designer**, you'll see settings for the control or form.
+    This window shows property settings you can configure based on the context of the item selected.
+For example, if you select an item from **Solution Explorer**, settings related to the file are displayed.
+If object in the **Designer** is selected, the properties of the control or form are displayed.

 03. Form Designer